-Over the years, many mainstream strategies have emerged for avoiding enterprise data loss, one of which is redundant array of inexpensive disks (RAID).
+Over the years, many mainstream strategies have emerged for avoiding enterprise data loss, one of which is a redundant array of inexpensive disks (RAID).
 However, a thorough examination of enterprise data storage reveals that solid state drives (SSDs) are increasingly indispensable to storage strategies.

 What is RAID?